Trips with children on foot

 a. planning what you consider to be the safest route;

 b. identifying any hazards and the risks they pose on that route; and

 c. deciding if the trip can be done safely or not.
 If not, it shouldn't be done.

 - Use pavements that are wide enough for two children to walk hand in hand (if you work in early years, it needs to be wide enough for two children and an adult in the middle, so you can hold both children's hands safely).

 - Only cross roads in places where there are official crossings or the road is very quiet and traffic very slow and the view is very clear both ways (e.g. a residential cul-de-sac).

 - Use a route with a speed limit of 30km/h if you can and which is not plagued by speeding drivers, and with a limit not higher than 50km/h.
 Alternatively, use a route where the children are completely separated and protected from traffic (for example, by crash barriers between the pavement and the road or by a pedestrianised underpass or bridge).

-Download our risk assessment form to help you assess the risks.
-(You may need to amend this to suit your location's needs.)
+Download this risk assessment form template to help you assess the risks.
+You may need to adapt it to take into account local factors.

-If you are in doubt about the safety of your trip, consult your council's officer with responsibility for road safety.
+If you are in doubt about the safety of your trip, consult your local council's road safety officer.
 You could also consult your local police officer with responsibility for traffic.

-- Have at least one responsible adult volunteer for every eight children aged 8 or older.
+- Have at least one responsible adult volunteer for every eight children aged 8 or over.